Seltzer/onetime-sublime/README.md

 The calendar entry for the current date is emboldened and given a green border.
 Note that this is distinct from the _currently selected day / week_, which OneTime already highlights in shades of blue.

 - **Calendar highlighting of incomplete days**
 OneTime already highlights incomplete days in the Week Grid in red.
 Now they're highlighted in the calendar too, giving you a quick overview of days needing to be filled in.
-By default, future days aren't highlighted, but this can be overriden in the options.
+By default, future days aren't highlighted, but this can be overridden in the options.

 - **'Find Incomplete Day' button**
 Clicking this selects the first incomplete incomplete day in the last few months.
 Subsequent clicks will cycle through the other incomplete days.